quantgirluk/Quant-Girl-Blog/quant-project.md

 - Front Office/Desk Quants/Algorithmic Trading

-Implement pricing models, analytics, and algorithms directly used for trading (either by traditional traders or algo-traders) and sales.
+They implement pricing models, analytics, and algorithms directly used for trading (either by traditional traders or algo-traders) and sales.

 These quants develop models to work out the prices of assets on the markets and manage them: what to buy at and what to sell at etc. The calculations they make also help to provide guidance on risk management and support the traders in the development of their risk strategies.
 They are also busy on the investment/business development side of things, using their mathematical and statistical techniques to spot potential new investment opportunities.

 - Risk Management

-Risk quants belong to the middle office.
-Quants in this area produce analytics on the different kinds of risk (market, counterparty, wholesale etc.) and communicate their findings to risk managers.
+Risk quants belong to the middle office and focus on one or more risk areas such as Market, Counterparty, Wholesale, or Liquidity Risk.
+Quants in this area produce analytics on the different kinds of risk and communicate their findings to risk managers.
 They also own the regulatory capital calculations and internal risk management measures.

 - Model Validation

 Independently review and implement pricing/risk models in order to assess their soundness and quantify its limitations.
+This kind of job is great to learn about many different models in a short period of time.

 ### By Activity

-- Researcher
+- 👨‍💼 👩‍💼  Researcher

 As the name indicates, the job involves conducting research to solve problems that arise within the bank (e.g. creating  pricing models for new products, improving simulation models, developing new trading algorithms, etc.) These are the most suitable positions for those who love mathematics.
 It is also an ideal way to get a smooth transition from academia to finance.
 These jobs usually require a basic to medium level of coding.

-- Developer
+- 👨‍💻 👩‍💻 Developer

 Again, as the name indicates this kind of job involves implementation.
 This includes, implementation and maintaining of models (sometimes developed by other people), process automation (e.g. move a process from 100 spreadsheets to a web application).
 Unsurprisingly, these jobs usually require a medium to high level of coding.

 ---